Best Luxury Hotels in Japan | Park Hyatt, Aman, Ritz-Carlton

 3. Which luxury hotel offers the best views?

-Park Hyatt Tokyo (52nd floor) has unobstructed skyline views with Mount Fuji visible on clear days.
+Park Hyatt Tokyo (whose top-floor New York Bar sits on the 52nd floor of Shinjuku Park Tower) has unobstructed skyline views with Mount Fuji visible on clear days.
 Conrad Tokyo’s 37th-floor bar offers Tokyo Tower views.
 For water views, The Ritz-Carlton Kyoto overlooks the Kamogawa River.

 4. Can I use travel insurance with luxury hotels?